Understanding the `zip` Command in Linux

 echo "A file inside directory." > example_dir/test3.txt

-These commands will create two text files, test1.txt
+These commands will create two text files, test1.txt and test2.txt, and one

-containing another text file test3.txt
+directory example_dir containing another text file test3.txt.

 Basic Archiving and Compression